Recent Storm Damage Posts

 Hurricane season and storm damage go hand in hand!

-Hurricane season officially started on June 1st and will end on November 30th, 2019.
-SERVPRO of Galveston Island/Lake Jackson wants to makes sure you are prepared this hurricane season.
+Hurricane season officially started on June 1st and will end on November 30th, 2021.
+SERVPRO of Galveston Island and Lake Jackson wants to makes sure you are prepared this hurricane season.
 Follow the tips below this hurricane season:

 Water, canned food, charcoal, necessary medications, toiletries and anything else you may need if you cannot get to the store for several days.